R-Mishra/pythonCodingCourse/README.md

 # pythonCodingCourse
-These are jupyter notebooks from the IBM's Data Science course.
+These are jupyter notebooks from the IBM Data Science course.
 I found them helpful to gain hands on experience.